Code-Institute-Submissions/nikhilkalhan92-Project-5---Ecommerce_JuneResub/README.md

 Welcome to my 5th project.
 This project is a functioning E-commerce Website.

+I was trying to think of an idea that would make me proud for my last project. and it clicked.

+When I was younger, I loved Toys!
+The majority of toys especially the older ones you see are the ones I actually had when I was younger.
+This is pure nostalgia for me.

 My project will contain HTML, CSS, JavaScript, Python+Django, Relational databases & Stripe payments